 A note on highlighting

-The act of highlighting while reading doesn't necessarily help you remember things long-term because it's not cognitively demanding enough.
-But that doesn't mean you shouldn't do it.
-The reason to highlight passages is so you can easily relocate the information you want to review in the future.
-Don't make the mistake of highlighting a passage and then never looking at the information again.
+The act of highlighting while reading in and of itself isn’t not cognitively demanding enough to help you remember things long-term.
+But that doesn't mean it’s not useful.
+The reason to highlight passages is so you can easily locate the information you want to practice recalling in the future.
+What you do not want to do is highlight a passage and never return to it again.
 That defeats the purpose.

 PRINCIPLE 3: ACTIVE LEARNING